mdalmau/tei-workshop/README.md

 ### Download and install Oxygen XML Editor
 * http://www.oxygenxml.com/download.html
-* See email sent by mdalmau@indiana.edu for the License Key
+* See email sent by mdalmau@indiana.edu on May 27, 2017 for the License Key
 * If you need help installing Oxygen, email me so that we can install at the Connors Center before June 8th.

 ### Required Browsers